 - Shelf life: Frozen, up to one year

 What Is a Cashew?

-Highly prized in their growing locale, though, cashew apples can sometimes be found canned, in jams or as the base of a liqueur.
-Commercial producers in Brazil and India package the juice for regional sale.
-The wood of the cashew tree is milled into lumber used to build shipping crates and boats.
+Fresh cashew apples taste delicious, but only growers and people living near cashew orchards will ever get to enjoy this fruit, as it is highly perishable.
+Cashew apples begin to ferment immediately after harvesting, and stay fresh no longer than 24 hours.
+Highly prized in their growing locale, cashew apples can sometimes be found canned, in jams, or as the base of a liqueur.
+Commercial producers in Brazil and India package the juice for sale regionally.
+The cashew tree itself does not go to waste, as the wood is milled into lumber used to build shipping crates and boats.

 Pressed cashews yield a light- to dark-yellow oil better used as a salad dressing ingredient or finishing oil than a cooking oil.
 It also has cosmetic applications as a skin moisturizer and carrier oil for aromatherapy treatments.

 Asian and Indian cuisines frequently include whole or chopped cashews as a stir-fry ingredient and in curries.
 Vegan cooks turn cashews into animal product-free milk, cream, mayonnaise, butter, and pesto.

 Cashews have a rich nutty flavor, similar to almonds or peanuts.
 When pureed, it may be hard to distinguish cashew butter from other nut butter like peanut or almond.

 Swapping out cashews depends on how you are using them.
 If you are using the cashews as nuts in a trail mix or other nut-based recipe, try pine nuts, almonds, walnuts, hazelnuts, or sunflower seeds.
 If you are swapping the cashews for some other vegan/vegetarian puree, try a combination of zucchini and macadamia nuts or silken tofu.